BPMN Assistant: An LLM-Based Approach to Business Process Modeling: Evaluation

 \subsection{Editing Capabilities}

 In addition to diagram generation, we evaluated the models' ability to interpret natural language editing instructions and perform the requested modifications.
-For this evaluation, we used a binary success/fail metric, as editing tasks involve correctly understanding the request and applying appropriate modifications to an existing diagram.
+For this evaluation phase, we manually curated a dataset of 40 specific modification requests targeting various process elements.
+We employed a binary success/fail metric, as editing tasks involve correctly understanding the request and applying appropriate modifications to an existing diagram without corrupting the remaining structure.

-To determine validity, we implemented a Python-based validation function that checked whether the generated BPMN structure adhered to syntactic constraints.
-If a modification resulted in an invalid BPMN diagram, it was automatically marked as a failure.
-For valid outputs, an additional verification step assessed whether the requested edit had been correctly applied.
-This evaluation involved both automated checks and manual review to ensure accuracy.
+To determine validity, we employed a two-stage verification process.
+First, a Python-based automated validator checked all outputs for syntactic correctness and referential integrity (e.g., ensuring no broken XML tags or references to non-existent IDs).
+Outputs failing this stage were automatically classified as failures.
+Second, the syntactically valid outputs underwent expert manual verification to assess semantic correctness.
+This step involved a binary check against the editing prompt (e.g., verifying that a "delete task" operation actually removed the target node and correctly reconnected the surrounding sequence flows).
+Given the objective nature of these boolean operations, a single expert evaluator was deemed sufficient.

 The results, summarized in Table~\ref{tab:editing}, show that models consistently achieved higher success rates when using our JSON-based approach compared to direct XML manipulation.
-JSON-based edits were more reliably executed across all tested models, likely due to the structured nature of JSON, which facilitates clearer representation of modifications.

-Figure~\ref{fig:edit_success_rate} provides a visual representation of these results, reinforcing the observed performance gap between JSON and XML approaches.

-Our performance analysis also revealed substantial differences between JSON and XML approaches across both latency and token utilization metrics.
-As shown in Table~\ref{tab:performance_comparison}, the JSON-based approach demonstrated significantly faster average processing times, requiring 21.46 seconds compared to 46.98 seconds for XML generation.

-Token usage patterns showed an inverse relationship between input and output requirements for the two approaches.
-JSON-based generation demanded higher input token counts, averaging 19,567.70 tokens compared to XML's 5,102.74 tokens.
-However, this was offset by more compact outputs, with JSON generating an average of 364.14 tokens compared to XML's 2,665.32 tokens.

-These performance characteristics suggest a clear trade-off between the approaches: while JSON requires more substantial input context, it achieves faster processing times and produces more concise outputs.
-The higher input token requirement of the JSON approach is offset by its reduced latency and more manageable output sizes, potentially offering better responsiveness in real-world BPMN editing scenarios.
-When combined with the higher editing success rates previously discussed, these performance metrics further support the advantages of the JSON-based approach for practical BPMN manipulation tasks.
+The performance gap is particularly evident in open-weight models; for instance, DeepSeek V3 achieved a 50\% success rate with JSON but failed almost entirely with XML (8\%).
+This suggests that the structured intermediate representation helps mitigate the complexities of verbose XML syntax, allowing models to focus on the logical changes rather than the syntactic overhead of the BPMN standard.